 - Decreased symptoms of anxiety and depression

-This might just top the list for favorite spring activities!
+This might just top the list of favorite chores!
 Come March and April, people are ready for some sunshine and vitamin D, and gardening gives you an excuse to spend an entire day outside.
 Digging in the dirt and planting fresh flowers or veggies is hard work, especially when you have to pull weeds and clear out dead leaves or sticks leftover from winter.

 Rake up that dry, brown grass and uncover the green beauty beneath it.
-Raking your lawn and bagging the dead brush will burn anywhere from 350-450 calories an hour.
+Raking your lawn and bagging the dead brush will burn anywhere from 350 to 450 calories an hour.
 But that’s not where it ends.
 Think about the upper body workout you get while you are raking!
-Your biceps, shoulders and upper back will be sore, but strong!
+Your biceps, shoulders, and upper back will be sore, but strong!
 Just remember to avoid blisters by wearing good gloves.

 If you’re anything like us, you’re thinking spring clothes sound pretty good right about now.
-Its fun to clean out your closet, put away the sweaters and winter coats, donate the things you won’t wear again and head to the mall for to shop for something fresh and new.
+It’s fun to clean out your closet, put away the sweaters and winter coats, donate the things you won’t wear again, and head to the mall to shop for something fresh and new.
 A 150-pound person can burn up to 200 calories an hour walking around at about 2 mph.
 And let’s face it—no one shops for just an hour!